AKushWarrior/steel_crypt/README.md

 ---

-## Note: Beta
+## Null Safety

-Please note that this package is in a beta release for 2.X.
-It may not be production stable in its current form.
-If you want production stability, wait for the full launch of 2.X or use 1.7.1+1.
+This library has been fully ported to null safety.
+The version 3.0.0 is identical functionally to 2.3.1+6, except for this porting process.
+There may be some slight variance in the interface, due to parameters becoming required where they were formerly "optional" named parameters.

 ---

 ## Note: Documentation

 These docs have not been fully written yet!
-Steel Crypt 2.X comes with major changes, and will have a static website on GitHub Pages for documentation.
+Steel Crypt 3.X comes with major changes, and will have a static website on GitHub Pages for documentation.
 For now, you can take a look at the API reference for more information on the beta's classes.
+Each class has fairly extensive documentation.

 ---